 Share apartments with other IES Abroad students and have the option of living with an Italian Student Companion (ISC), a local Italian student who provides opportunities to engage in

 cultural activities.
-Apartments are furnished, single-sex, and generally accommodate four to six students, with two to three IES Abroad students sharing a bedroom.
+Apartments are furnished, single-sex, and generally accommodate four to seven students, with two to three IES Abroad students sharing a bedroom.
 Internet access is available in every apartment.
 Meals are not included, but apartments offer equipped kitchens.

 Located throughout the city, homestays generally house one to two students.
 You receive breakfast daily and have the option of sharing three evening meals each week with your host family.